EdDataScienceEES/tutorial-sroles1/docs/index.md

 # Combine the two data sets
 combined <- rbind(expanded_biden,expanded_trump)

+glimpse(combined) # See how the structure and size of our data has
+# changed
 ```

 Now we are going to plot our data.
 This plot will show us what proportion of each demographic voted for Trump and Biden, the proportion each wage demographic makes up of the whole population, and how these varies by state.

 ```
 # Library
 library(ggmosaic)